codemagic-ci-cd/codemagic-docs/content/variables/environment-variable-groups.md

 ## Encrypting values

-Putting values in the Variable value input and marking "Secure" checkbox will automatically encrypt those values.
-However, file encryption requires an additional base64 file encoding step and the process is done with the help of different machine specific command lines.
+Entering values in the Variable value input and marking the **Secure** checkbox will automatically encrypt those values.
+However, note that in order to store files as secure environment variables, the file needs to be base64 encoded first.
+This can be done with the help of different OS-specific command lines.

-On macOS, running the following command line copies the result to clipboard:
+On macOS, running the following command base64 encodes the file and copies the result to the clipboard:

 {{<notebox>}}
 cat dummy_data.p8 | base64 | pbcopy
 {{</notebox>}}

-For Windows, PowerShell command is:
+For Windows, the PowerShell command to base64 encode a file and copy it to the clipboard is:

 {{<notebox>}}
 [Convert]::ToBase64String([IO.File]::ReadAllBytes("your_file_name_.extension")) | Set-Clipboard
 {{</notebox>}}

-And for Linux machines xclip could be installed:
+For Linux machines, we recommend installing xclip:

 {{<notebox>}}
 sudo apt-get install xclip
 cat your_file_name.extension | base64 | xclip -selection clipboard
 {{</notebox>}}

-After running these command lines, pasting what is automatically copied into the Variable value input and checking the "Secure" checkbox completes the encryption process.
+After running these command lines, you can paste the automatically copied string into the Variable value input and check the **Secure** checkbox to store the value in encrypted form in Codemagic.

 ## Global variables and secrets